Backer of Musical.ly, Grindr and Opera to invest $50M in self-driving startup Pony.ai

 A games publisher in China is following the path of its larger peer Tencent to back a wide spectrum of startups for financial gains.
 Beijing Kunlun Wanwei, or Kunlun, announced in a filing this week that it plans to inject $50 million into autonomous driving startup Pony.ai in exchange for a 3 percent stake.

 Pony.ai confirmed the investment with TechCrunch in an email response, adding that the money contributes to its pre-B round of financing.
-The startup last pocketed $102 million that valued it at nearly $1 billion.
-It’s raised $214 million in total fundings to date according to data from CrunchBase.
+The startup last pocketed $102 million, which valued it at nearly $1 billion.
+It has raised $214 million in total fundings, excluding its angel round, according to data from Crunchbase.

 Shanghai-listed Kunlun has its bets on one of China’s most aggressive smart driving companies.
 Pony.ai, co-founded by James Peng, formerly a leader in Baidu’s self-driving division, was only second to Baidu in total autonomous miles driven in Beijing last year (although by a large margin).